Click on highlighted titles to watch Shoshana perform the whole story…

 The Sabbath Lion: A delightful Jewish folktale from Algeria retold by Howard Schwartz and Barbara Rush.

-A Story of Hope: Sprintza’s Shabbos (Shabbat) blessings change a young man’s life.
-From “Jewish Tales of Holy Women” by Yitzhak Buxbaum.
+In the Merit of the Sabbat Candles: Sprintza’s Shabbos (Shabbat) blessings change a young man’s life.
+An inspiring story of hope from “Jewish Tales of Holy Women” by Yitzhak Buxbaum.

 Gam Zu La Tova (This Too is Good): Polish rabbis learn trust from erev (the evening before) Shabbos road rage.
 From “The Light and Fire of the Baal Shem Tov” by Yitzhak Buxbaum.